Want to know about the leading tone triads, 7th chords, and the secondary leading tone triads and seventh chords?

 Voice Leading of LTT

-- It is mostly used in its 1st inversion to have a better voice leading.
-The leading tone must resolve to the tonic, unlike a dominant chord, which does not resolve to the tonic if it is in the inner voice.
+- It is only used in its 1st inversion to have a better voice leading.
+The leading tone must resolve to the tonic, unlike in a dominant chord, where it does not resolve to the tonic if it is in the inner voice.

-- The tritone interval, if written as a diminished 5th, resolves inward, and if written as an augmented 4th interval, it resolves outwards.
+- The tritone interval – If written as a diminished 5th, it resolves inward, and if written as an augmented 4th interval, it resolves outwards.

 - If a four-part voice is required, the third note is double instead of the root, unlike other major or minor chords.

 As you would have guessed, the leading tone 7th chords are the half-diminished 7th and fully diminished chords, built with the seventh tone of the major and harmonic minor scale as the root, respectively.
 These chords were not a part of renaissance music but have been used in the Baroque and classical periods.
 They find more use in ragtime, contemporary popular, and jazz.